DragunWF/Scarlet/README.md

 ## Description:

 Hello!
 This is just a private discord bot made for my own personal use.

 This bot also has a MySQL database for monitoring things.
+Furthermore, my bot's database is also complete with stored procedures, views, and events for automated maintenance.

 ## Links: